tka4enko90/gfx/wp-content/plugins/woocommerce-eu-vat-assistant/readme.txt

 = Does the EU VAT Assistant validate UK VAT numbers? =

-The EU VAT Assistant will be able to validate UK VAT numbers up until the 31st of December 2020.
-From the 1st of January 2021, the VIES service will no longer handle UK VAT numbers, which will have to be handled through a different service.
+The EU VAT Assistant could validate UK VAT numbers up until the 31st of December 2020.
+From the 1st of January 2021, the VIES service no handles UK VAT numbers, which must be validated through a different service, provided by the UK Revenue Office (HMRC).
+[We wrote an addon for the EU VAT Assistant to cover that aspect](https://aelia.co/ioss-compliance-aelia-eu-vat-assistant/#brexit), but we have since shifted our focus on other endeavours (see FAQs above).

-The handling of UK VAT numbers will be part of the new plugin, called Aelia VAT Assistant, that will replace the EU VAT Assistant.
-[Please refer to the support forum](https://wordpress.org/support/plugin/woocommerce-eu-vat-assistant/) for more information.

 = Will the EU VAT Assistant include features dedicated to UK merchants? =

 The EU VAT Assistant features aim to simplify compliance with the VAT MOSS regulations that apply to EU merchants.
-Out of the box, the plugin which should cover most of the needs of UK merchants as well.
-Any feature that applies to UK merchants will be implemented as part of the Aelia VAT Assistant, a premium plugin that will replace the EU VAT Assistant.
-When ready, the Aelia VAT Assistant will become available [from our website](https://aelia.co/).
+Out of the box, the plugin which should cover most of the needs of UK merchants as well (with the exclusion of the validation of UK VAT number).
+If you're looking for a comprehensive solution that covers that aspect, we recommend [the WooCommerce EU/UK VAT / IVA Compliance plugin](https://wordpress.org/plugins/woocommerce-eu-vat-compliance/), developed by David Anderson.

 = Can the EU VAT Assistant show the correct VAT rate as soon as a visitor lands on the site? =

-Such feature is provided by our [Tax Display by Country plugin](https://aelia.co/shop/tax-display-by-country-for-woocommerce/), which was released at the beginning of 2014.
+Such feature is provided by our [Tax Display by Country plugin](https://aelia.co/shop/tax-display-by-country-for-woocommerce/).
 If you like the EU VAT Assistant, we invite you to purchase the Tax Display by Country as well, and enjoy the powerful features of a comprehensive tax compliance solution, at a small price.

 = I would like to show the same prices to all customers, regardless of the applicable VAT = Our [Tax Display by Country plugin](https://aelia.co/shop/tax-display-by-country-for-woocommerce/) includes such feature as well, using it is as simple as ticking a box.